andrewblackmon/culture/values-we-look-for.md

 We’re honest with each other and ourselves.
 (Direct feedback is a form of honesty.
 So is saying what you believe).
 This builds trust and encourages transparency, which allow us to feel safe.
 We provide context before jumping into the details.

 People who are interesting.
 We’re not afraid to be ourselves.
 We don’t take ourselves too seriously.
-We accept other people's quirkiness as much as our own.
+We varied interests in and outside of the workplace.